LarsErb88/dog_breed_detector/README.md

 # Dog breed detector

 The dog breed detector will accept any user-supplied image as input.
-If a dog is detected in the image, it will provide an estimate of the dog's breed (133 diffrent breeds).
+If a dog is detected in the image, it will provide an estimate of the dog's breed (133 different breeds).
 If a human is detected, it will provide an estimate of the dog breed that is most resembling.

 The algorithm could be used as part of a mobile or web app.